 We follow the Impact 100 model which makes grants across five broad areas: Arts & Culture, Education, Environment, Family and Health & Wellness.
 In addition, Impact 100 Seattle is specifically looking for organizations that:

-The Puget Sound includes the cities and counties along the I-5 corridor from Olympia to Everett, and west to Bremerton.
+The Puget Sound includes Thurston, Pierce, King, Kitsap and Snohomish counties.
 Most organizations we fund are in the greater Seattle area.

-Impact 100 Seattle prioritizes to focus its funding on organizations that are based in and serving communities of the Puget Sound region.
+Impact 100 Seattle prioritizes its funding on organizations that are based in and serving communities of the Puget Sound region.

 While we value community services (e.g. art programs, preschools) that reach all people, we prioritize organizations that focus on increasing equity for underserved populations.